 The University is conveniently placed, with Birmingham International Airport nearby and first-rate transport connections to London and the rest of the UK.

 Our international pages contain a wealth of information for international students who are considering applying to study here, including:

 Students come to study in the School of Visual Communication from all over the world, but we have nurtured some long-standing relationships with Malaysia, Thailand, China and India.

-We take a pride in developing strong creative communities and these thrive on the injection of different cultural experiences.
+We take pride in developing strong creative communities and these thrive on the injection of different cultural experiences.
 To develop a sense of sharing all experiences and ideas is fundamental to the philosophy of visual communication.

 International students who have a serious interest in studying with us but who perhaps cannot meet the direct entry requirements, academic or English, or who have been out of education for some time, can enter Birmingham City University International College (BCUIC) and begin their degree studies.